25 March 2026

 Cost factors further reinforce Linux adoption in Germany.
 Small and medium-sized enterprises can achieve significant savings by eliminating licensing costs, which can then be invested in other areas of digitalization.

-Specific advantages for German companies:
+Specific aspects for German companies:

 • Data sovereignty through full control over IT systems

-• Independence from American tech corporations
+• Independence from individual technology vendors

 • Support for the European digital strategy